J3S Amilly

-J3 Sports Amilly Football is a French association football club.
-This club was created in 1949 by René Fouassier.
-The club wears the colours green and white.
-They are based in the town of Amilly, Loiret and their home stadium is the Stade Georges Clericeau.
+J3 Sports Amilly Football is a French association football club created in 1949 by René Fouassier.
+The club wears the colours green and white, and are based in the town of Amilly, Loiret, with their home stadium in the Stade Georges Clericeau.
 As of the 2022–2023 season, the club plays in the sixth tier of French football, after two seasons at the fifth tier.

 The best result in French Cup is the 7th round.